-the Mental Health Legislation Committee

-- 25.9 Proceedings in Committee to be Confidential. - 25.9.1 A member of a committee shall not disclose a matter dealt with by, or brought before, the committee without its permission until the committee shall have reported to the Board of Directors or shall otherwise have concluded action on that matter. - 25.9.2 A Director or a member of a committee shall not disclose any matter reported to the Board of Directors or committee, if the Board of Directors or committee shall resolve that it is confidential. - 25.10 Every committee shall have a Chair, appointed by the Trust Chair. - 25.11 Except where approved by the Board of Directors, business shall not be transacted at any meeting of any committee of the Trust unless at least one third of the whole number of the committee is present provided that in no case shall the quorum of the committee be less than two members.
+- 25.7 Where the Board is required to appoint persons to a committee and/or to undertake statutory functions, and where such appointments are to operate independently of the Board, such appointments shall be made in accordance with applicable statute and regulations, and with any guidance issued by Monitor. - 25.8 The committees established by the Board shall include: - -The Audit Committee - -The Remuneration Committee - -The Mental Health Legislation Committee - 25.9 Proceedings in Committee to be Confidential. - 25.9.1 A member of a committee shall not disclose a matter dealt with by, or brought before, the committee without its permission until the committee shall have reported to the Board of Directors or shall otherwise have concluded action on that matter. - 25.9.2 A Director or a member of a committee shall not disclose any matter reported to the Board of Directors or committee, if the Board of Directors or committee shall resolve that it is confidential. - 25.10 Every committee shall have a Non-Executive Director Chair, appointed by the Trust Chair. - 25.11 Except where approved by the Board of Directors, business shall not be transacted at any meeting of any committee of the Trust unless at least one third of the whole number of the committee is present provided that in no case shall the quorum of the committee be less than two members.